Using Large Language Models for Hyperparameter Optimization: Results

-\paragraph{Longer trajectories} We additionally evaluate our approach on a longer time horizon, with $30$ function queries, and show the results in Table \ref{tab:longer-hpobench}.
-Here, we use the ``compressed'' prompt described in Section~\ref{sec:method}: we prompt the LLM with a single message at each step, showing the entire history of hyperparameter configurations and losses.
-A longer search trajectory has a reduced dependency on initialization and requires a better search algorithm for good performance.
-GPT-4 Turbo still compares favorably with other approaches.
-Qualitatively, the reasoning generated by the language model is a useful summary of experimental results and the relative importance of different hyperparameters.
-For example, when tuning a random forest, we get the following reasoning: \begin{itemize} \item \textbf{GPT-4-Turbo}: \textit{The lowest loss so far is with Config 9, which suggests that a combination of a slightly deeper tree (max\textunderscore depth: 15), a moderate number of features (max\textunderscore features: 0.5), and a higher number of samples at the leaf nodes (min\textunderscore samples\textunderscore leaf: 4) and for splitting (min\textunderscore samples\textunderscore split: 8) is beneficial.
+We observe the reasoning generated by the language model is a useful summary of experimental results and the relative importance of different hyperparameters.
+For example, when tuning a random forest, the LLM outputs the following reasoning: \begin{itemize} \item \textbf{GPT-4-Turbo}: \textit{The lowest loss so far is with Config 9, which suggests that a combination of a slightly deeper tree (max\textunderscore depth: 15), a moderate number of features (max\textunderscore features: 0.5), and a higher number of samples at the leaf nodes (min\textunderscore samples\textunderscore leaf: 4) and for splitting (min\textunderscore samples\textunderscore split: 8) is beneficial.
 The loss has not improved significantly with changes to the max\textunderscore depth beyond the default, so we should explore other parameters more.
-We can try increasing the min\textunderscore samples\textunderscore leaf further since increasing it from 1 to 4 improved the performance, and we can also experiment with a different max\textunderscore features value to see if it affects the loss.}
+We can try increasing the min\textunderscore samples\textunderscore leaf further since increasing it from 1 to 4 improved the performance, and we can also experiment with a different max\textunderscore features value to see if it affects the loss.} \end{itemize}